maxwbot/check_prometheus_metric/README.md

     # Check thread count is between 15-25, warning if outside this interval.

   Dependencies:
-    Requires bash, command, curl, cut, echo, grep, jq and sed to be in $PATH.
+    Requires bash, curl, cut, echo, grep, jq and sed to be in $PATH.
 ```
 Note: `nagios-interval` refers to [this syntax](http://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT)

 # Icinga configuration
-You need to add the following to your Icinga2 configuration to use it:
+To utilize the script with [Icinga 2](https://icinga.com/docs/icinga2/), four
+steps must be taken;

+1. The CheckCommand definition must be added to `/etc/icinga2/conf.d/check_prometheus_metric.conf`:
 ```
 object CheckCommand "check_prometheus_metric" {
   import "plugin-check-command"